What happens when you don't eat?

 Your body needs food for three reasons:

 - Food gives your body energy.
 You need energy for everything you do.
-Remember that cellular respiration converts the glucose in the food you eat into ATP , or cellular energy.
-Which has more glucose, a salad or a piece of meat?
-Do you remember what types of foods produce glucose?
-Recall that glucose is the product of photosynthesis.
+Remember that cellular respiration converts the glucose in the food you eat into ATP, or cellular energy.

 - Food contains substances that help control body processes.
 Your body processes must be kept in balance for good health.